zth/rescript-relay/rescript-relay-documentation/docs/using-fragments.md

 ## On to the next thing

 That's a basic introduction to fragments.
 There are a few more concepts around fragments that are worth spending some time to grok.
-However, none of them are specific to using Relay with Reason, so you can read more about them in the [Relay documentation](https://relay.dev/docs/guided-tour/rendering/fragments) below.
+However, none of them are specific to using Relay with ReScript, so you can read more about them in the [Relay documentation](https://relay.dev/docs/guided-tour/rendering/fragments) below.

 Before we move on to the next thing, there's a few things that's worth keeping in mind about fragments: